flancia-coop/doc.anagora.org/mastodon-upgrade.md

 We could build on top of https://coopcloud.tech/ instead of running our own stack.
 This requires further exploration.

-If we go this way, it could be a good idea to experiment first with one of the additional services being considered, like [[Matrix]], instead of trying to replace already-core functionality.
+If we go this way, it could be a good idea to experiment first on this stack with one of the additional services being considered, like [[Matrix]], instead of trying to replace already-core functionality like Mastodon.